 Bromsgrove Society of Model Engineers caters for model engineering enthusiasts in the Bromsgrove area.
 Although most of our members are primarily interested in railways, several club members have modelled in other fields, such as stationary engines and traction engines.

 We have tracks and a clubhouse situated at Avoncroft Museum of Historic Buildings, located just off the Bromsgrove bypass, details of which can be found on our "Public Information page".

-We hold club meetings on the last Wednesday of the month, except for December, when we have no meeting.
-Those from May to August are usually at the track, but the others are held in the clubhouse.
+We hold club meetings on the last Sunday of the month, except for December, when we have no meeting.
+Those from May to August are on the last Wednesday of the month, usually at the track, but the others are held in the clubhouse.
 Check the "Information for Members" page.
 We also meet at the track on Sunday mornings, and there is a regular "Tuesday Gang" which provides rides for schoolchildren visiting the museum on that day.

 A short history

 In 1982, Frank Armishaw, having recently retired, decided to start a model engineering society in Bromsgrove.
 Accordingly, he organised a public meeting in March of that year, and some thirty people turned up.
 With this encouraging start the society was formed, with the first lecture being given by founder member Jim McQuaid, who had previously lectured at Dudley College of Further Education.

 The Society looked around for a track site, since although it was (and still is) open to all types of modellers, by far the majority were interested in railways.
 Bromsgrove Council was approached, and they were amenable to the society having a track in Sanders Park, Bromsgrove.
 Negotiations stalled when the council insisted that it would not be possible to fence the railway.
 Concerned about the possibilities of vandalism, the society carried on looking for an alternative.